-The Audit Committee has selected BDO USA, LLP ("BDO USA") as independent registered public accounting firm to audit the financial statements and the internal controls over financial reporting of the Company for the fiscal year ending June 30, 2020.
+The Audit Committee has selected BDO USA, LLP ("BDO USA") as independent registered public accounting firm to audit the financial statements of the Company for the fiscal year ending June 30, 2022.
 The Board of Directors is submitting the appointment of BDO USA to the stockholders for ratification as a matter of good corporate practice.